pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * type: `String[]`
   * required: **false**

-  Reference on list of actions which should be suggested to user when notification body will be expanded.
+  Reference on a list of actions which should be suggested to the user when notification body will be expanded.
 Passed actions should be registered before can be used with interactive notifications using [this](../api#register-notification-actions) API.
 * `defaults`
   * type: `Number[]`